fexuile/Blog/docs/index.md

 About me?
 [My information](https://fexuile.github.io)

-This is a website recording my life and my
+This is a website recording my life and my lecture notes in Peking University.